TBHostGenetics/data_harmonisation/README.md

 **Local ancestry inference**

 Per chromosome VCF files must be phased for ancestry inference using RFMix.
 Recombination maps are required to phase data, therefore inferring where each allele came from which parent.
 We used the African American genetic map build 37.
-This map was based on data from the HapMap consortium and includes genetic data from individuals with 80% West African ancestry and 20% European ancestry.
+This map was based on data from the HapMap consortium and includes genetic data from individuals with 80% West African ancestry and 20% European ancestry (see https://ftp.ncbi.nlm.nih.gov/hapmap/recombination/2011-01_phaseII_B37/).

 1. Split data into individual chromosomes before phasing.